anniezh12/hiring-engineers/answers.md

                   graphs = [{

-   # The following code will produce a graph with the average free Memory space and willpresent it in timeseries
+   # The following code will produce a graph with the average free Memory space and will present it in the form of time series

                             "definition" => {
                           "events" => [],